 - Add the rest of the ingredients and continue pulsing until you reach the consistency of a smooth paste.

-Leftover zucchini noodles will keep up to four days in a tightly covered container in the fridge.
+- Leftover pesto zoodles will keep up to four days in a tightly covered container in the fridge.

-- To reheat, pop in the microwave, or uncovered or loosely tented with foil in the oven until warmed through.
+- To reheat, pop zucchini noodles with pesto in the microwave, or loosely tented with foil in the oven until warmed through.
 Do not overcook.

 - Zucchini Ravioli - so easy to make!